 There are no good changes to The Matrix in its sequel, only things that stayed comfort food and things that lost their flavor.
-The worst of the latter is the once towering dream-lord, that mob boss of mystery called Morpheus (Keanu Reeves) was searching out through cyber-space as one skims a book for a missing character or lifts the sheets to check for monsters.
+The worst of the latter is the once towering dream-lord, that mob boss of mystery called Morpheus (Laurence Fishburne) whom Neo (Keanu Reeves) was searching out through cyber-space as one skims a book for a missing character or lifts the sheets to check for monsters.
 He was completely mystifying.
 Now in the sequel, Morpheus is a captain among many in the resistance against the machines, even subservient to his incompetent commanders.
 He’s been stripped of his mystery, like a wire reduced to the cold metal conduit.
-He has none of the deep-set Platonism to made him more than a mentor figure.
+He has none of the deep-set Platonism that made him more than a mentor figure.
 As he is here, he’s another dirty human in the sewer of the real, barely a buddy cop.
-His passive aggressive past with Niobe (Jada Pinkett Smith) just further trivializes him as a normal dude.
+His passive aggressive romantic past with Niobe (Jada Pinkett Smith) further trivializes him as a normal dude.

 Along the same business of reduction, Trinity (Carrie-Anne Moss) has been totally converted into a “movie girl.”
 You know the ones.
 They might show a bit of competence early on, but once the hero gets going, they revert to love interest, damsel, and cheerleader.
-Not everyone has to be a powerful hero, and Trinity has some scenes in this film.
+Not everyone has to be a powerful hero, and Trinity has some intense scenes in this film.
 But since the opening of The Matrix with Trinity’s slow motion show-stopper, she’s been gradually devolving into a generic role.
-The same thing happened to Maid Marian in Kevin Costner’s Robin Hood, not the sort of thing you want your movie compared to, believe me.
+The same thing happened to Maid Marian in Kevin Costner’s Robin Hood, not the sort of thing you want your movie compared to.

 Neo fares better, since his character is based essentially around not faring at all.
 But again, changes are for the worse: since he now begins this movie already the prophesied hero of time, he has nowhere to go.
 He wears sunglasses when he fights, which gives off the illusion that he isn’t human, or at least, that he’s hard to relate to.
 It does provide a nice bit of urgency when he gets his glasses knocked off and all at once, in the eyes, he’s our vulnerable everyman again.
 But it’s not really worth it to have him look like Agent Smith (Hugo Weaving) for the preceding two hours.

-Weaving, again, makes you want to lock the car doors and call to make sure your girlfriend’s okay.
+Weaving, again, makes you want to lock the car doors and call to make sure your daughter's okay.
 He plays Smith like he’s the only one who thinks of The Matrix as a B-movie, and never ceases to inoculate super-serious drama with a tad more awareness than a normal movie character should have about their movie (in one scene he lets out a bona-fide evil scientist laugh, and it’s glorious).
-But since the Matrix is existence, since he’s a line of code in a fantasy flickering on the wall of his cave, awareness is appropriate even in-universe: the slinky awe in his acting means something in the canon.
+But since the Matrix is existence, since he’s a line of code in a fantasy flickering on the wall of the metaphysical cave, awareness is appropriate even in-universe: the slinky awe in his acting means something in the canon.
 But then the explanations start pouring in.
 This is where things go bad.

 The Oracle (Gloria Foster), who happened to be a numinous grandma baking cookies in an inner city apartment, was a genuine source of mystery in The Matrix.
 The questions she asked provoked genuine crises of identity, such as when she forgives Neo for the vase.
 “What vase?” he asks, and breaks it.
 “What’s really gonna bake your noodle later on,” she muses, “is: would you still have broken it if I hadn’t said anything?”
 Causality, identity, and temporality were things that got hashed out in our minds over cookies because the Oracle spoke in simple mysteries, which thousands of years of philosophy had not solved or answered.
 In the sequel, she says to Neo when he asks why he came to her, “You already made your choice; you’re here to understand it.”
 If The Matrix is a choice, the entire sequel film is that understanding, and that’s what makes it and its series little more than the illusion it promised to break.